 Alternative Torrent Sites

 Below you’ll find a quick list of alternatives to Kickass Torrents as well as The Pirate Bay.
-None of the below are guaranteed to work from your location (different countries have different filters in place), but a bit of messing around with proxies and VPNs show that most of them work, most of the time.
+None of the below are guaranteed to work from your location (different countries have different filters in place), but a bit of messing around with proxies and VPNs show that most of them work, most of the time (see our guide for how to unblock torrent sites).

 This site offers a smaller selection than most, but the quality of the files here is pretty decent.
 Fans of quality over quantity will be pretty happy with this site, especially if they like to watch older as well as newer films and TV shows.
 It’s not great for games, though.